b-adams/CS131Fa12Shared/CLI_README.md

    If you don't understand what a message means, ask for help, and make sure to take notes on how that error message got resolved.
 You WILL see it again in the future, so learning what the messages mean is important!
- * How to choose the PROGRAMNAME: Don't put **ANY** periods in it!
-(You can accidentally overwrite your code, and have to restore to a previous backup.
-You did take a snapshot recently, right...?)
-   Other than that, you can call your programs almost anything.
-I recommand you go with simple, descriptive names, such as program_1 or prog1.
  * More information available using: `man clang`

-Command: `./PROGRAMNAME`
+Command: `./a.out`

- * Briefly: Run the program named PROGRAMNAME
+ * Briefly: Run the most recently compiled program
- * Example: `./fnord`
+ * Example: `./a.out`
  * When you use this: Right after you successfully compiled a program, to test that it works.
+ * Note: It's not enough to save changes to your .c file, you have to re-compile before running the program will do anything different.

 ## Turning in and saving work ##